krasinedev/async-queue-js/README.md

 # async-queue-js
 A generic async queue with a single dependency on bluebird
-It's very useful for making transactions to API's that don't support simultaneous requests
+It's very useful for making transactions to APIs that don't support simultaneous requests

 # Installation
 #### npm